What Is My Screen Size?

 What is Pixel Density (PPI)?

-Pixel density, measured in pixels per inch, tells you how many pixels are packed into each inch of your screen.
+Pixel density, measured in pixels per inch (PPI), tells you how many pixels are packed into each inch of your screen.
 The higher your PPI, the sharper and clearer the images and text look.
 This matters for designers, developers, photographers, and anyone wanting optimized content that looks perfect on their device.

 How Our Calculator Works